scoulomb/soapui-docker/README.md

 # README

-An Soap UI docker image to run non regression in Kubernetes.
+A Soap UI docker image to run non regression in Kubernetes.
 To be used as an alternative of SoapUI official docker image which requires Soap UI floating licence.

 ## Idea